MariusLiebenberg/ConverionFrontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Local deploy steps
+Open the application in Intellij
+In the terminal run:
+	npm install -g @angular/cli
+	npm install --save bootstrap@3
+Click the green arrow in the top right corner to start the frontend Make sure to also start the backend (conversion)